yhoogstrate/fuma/README.md

 ### Example 01: one sample, two tools ###

-Imagine we have ran sample FOO with Defuse and ChimeraScan, on the same reference genome (hg19).
+Imagine we have run sample FOO with Defuse and ChimeraScan, on the same reference genome (hg19).
 The genes

 	fuma \